Data-Science-for-Linguists-2025/Class-Lounge/guestbooks/sara.md

 - I like how you show the .csv for the data - it makes it easy for those unfamiliar with bluesky to understand what your project is using as data.
 - It's helpful that you put definitions of Algospeak terms such as "watermelon" which I hadn't heard before, BUT I feel like for the more abstract ones the "etymology" of each term should be included.
 - I learned about how to look into APIs like the one from Bsky.

+Comments from Ashley:
+- I like how well you spelled out the process of how you got your data and broke it down into searching for the kay words you're analyzing.
+Cool to see blusky has some api availability for this kind of stuff
+- I find algo speak so grating personally, I find it interesting how a lof of the data seems split!
+People saying "unalive" sincerely and others saying it in the context of "i hate this word don't say it here"
+- I am on bluesky minimally and I never remember to check it, I'm surprised to learn algospeak is being used there so much when there is no algorithm!
+- I agree with previous comments that a table of contents at the top of the notebook I think could be helpful.
+- Super interested to see what you have to report in a couple weeks!